What we do at the Energy & Sustainability Centre

 Dave Quirk is Research Director at ESC and Chairman of the Manx Geological Survey with a PhD in earth science.
 He is a specialist in energy and natural resources with the position of Energy Transition Advisor at DTU Offshore, part of the Technical University of Denmark - a world leader in renewable energy technologies.
 Dave has previously worked in industry, including in oil & gas with Shell and Maersk, and now collaborates with international companies and national authorities on subjects as diverse as energy storage and public engagement.
 Over the last five years, Dave has carried out research, presented papers and published scientific articles on the implications of climate change and economic ways of achieving net zero emissions.

 Adrian Cowin is the former Senior Meteorological Officer in the Isle of Man Government, and has extensive experience as an Operational Meteorologist.
 He is the Island’s foremost scientist on weather and climate change and has a keen interest on mitigating the impacts.
 Adrian is Fellow of the Royal Meteorological Society and, for 17 years, he has served as a Commissioner for Arbory Parish.
-He is a keen cyclist and is closely involved with the the Isle of Man Veteran Athletes’ Club.
+He is a keen cyclist and is closely involved with the Isle of Man Veteran Athletes’ Club.

 DEFINITIONS